-However, although Butler utilizes Foucault's conception of power as productive force which may open up a space for resistance, there is a tendency in her theory of identity to stress the negative effects of identities as normalizing categories at the expense of its empowering potential.
-On the one hand, being aware of invisibility and marginalization, especially that of lesbians, as an effect of dominant normalizing practices, Butler claims that identity-based politics is still legitimate and indispensable, but in the sense of a necessary evil (Butler, 1991).
-At the same time, the focus of her work in the early 1990s is on the that power is essentially negative and repressive; it is the power that prohibits, says no and has no capability to produce anything.
-The pervasiveness of the "juridico-discursive" concept of power is based on a problematic assumption that conflates power with the figure of the king and which remains largely unchallenged in contemporary political thought.
-In opposition to the repressive hypothesis, Foucault proposes a concept of power which takes into account new mechanisms of power (emerging from the beginning of eighteenth century) that cannot be reduced to the law and the essentially repressive, unidirectional effects of power.
+However, although Butler utilizes Foucault's conception of power as productive force which may open up a space for resistance, there is a tendency in her theory of identity to stress the negative effects of identities as normalizing categories at the expense of its empowering potential.37 On the one hand, being aware of invisibility and marginalization, especially that of lesbians, as an effect of dominant normalizing practices, Butler claims that identity-based politics is still legitimate and indispensable, but in the sense of a necessary evil (Butler, 1991).
+At the same time, the focus of her work in the early 1990s is on the perniciousness of identities and identity-based politics to which she juxtaposes the political potential of resistance towards "identity as such" (1991, p.
+16).38 cannot be reduced to the law and the essentially repressive, unidirectional effects of power.
 Foucault views contemporary society as imbued with a multiplicity of power relations, which could never be exactly localized through institutions and apparatuses.
 In such a dense web of power relations power can be exercised from countless positions, opening up space for multiple points of resistance to emerge.